A woman’s body is a natural wonder. By design, it can create, grow, and nurture new human life. But this design isn’t all miracles and excitement.

 If your diet lacks nutritional value, your body will not function as well as it should.
 Adding a high-quality whole food multivitamin will increase your body’s overall functionality, including appropriately regulating your monthly cycle.

 Vitamin A plays a vital role in regulating a woman’s estrogen levels.
 With proper estrogen regulation, your period will be less uncomfortable.

 Magnesium has long been known to relax smooth muscle tissue, the type of tissue responsible for uterine contractions during menses.
 Taking a magnesium supplement can considerably reduce the severity and duration of menstrual cramps, lessening any pain you may experience.
-This is the one I take on a regular basis and has helped me tremendously to deal with menstrual pain.

 5. Heat Things Up

 It’s a wonder what a little heat therapy can do for painful periods.
 You can use a heating pad or hot water bottle with equal effectiveness.
 Just apply your warm compress to your lower abdomen during menstruation to help relieve cramping discomfort.

 A good acupuncturist can regulate blood flow in the abdominal cavity by accessing certain points on the body during a session.
 Acupuncture also relaxes your nervous system, slowing down and lowering the intensity of muscle contractions in the uterus.

 Study after study prove that this alternative medicine is equally as effective in reducing pain and inflammation as over the counter medications.
 Consider scheduling an appointment on or around your next anticipated period and see if it works for you.

 Your period doesn’t have to be painful each month.
 Essential oils are an effective, natural way to alleviate your menstrual cramp discomfort.